BioimageInformaticsTampere/RegBenchmark/README.md

 resamplingfactor - A scalar specifying the amount of resampling to apply to the images before doing the calculations.
 1 -> no resampling, < 1 -> downsampling, > 1 -> upsampling.

 OUTPUT:
-result - A struct containing the input settings, the detected fiducial point locations and the values of accuracy metrics described below.
+result.pixelsize, result.slicethickness, result.resamplingfactor, result.inputpath_images, result.inputpath_masks, result.inputpath_fiducials - The settings described above as INPUT.

+result.fiducialpoints - The coordinates of all detected fiducial points.

-result.TRE_pairwise: Euclidean distance between each fiducial point on each pair of adjacent sections.
-An N-1 x M matrix of pairwise errors for N-1 pairs of images and M fiducial points per pair.
+result.TRE_pairwise - Euclidean distance between each fiducial point on each pair of adjacent sections.

-result.TRE_accumulated: Accumulated error of the fiducial points.
-If the fiducials extend through the entire series, this represents the residual Euclidean error between the location of the fiducials and a linear least-squares fit through the stack, given as an N x M matrix of errors for N sections and M fiducial point series.
-If the fiducials are pairwise, this represents the cumulative magnitude of the mean pairwise TRE vector, given as an N-1 x 1 vector of errors for N-1 image pairs.
+result.TRE_accumulated - Accumulated error of the fiducial points.
+If the fiducials extend through the entire series, this represents the residual Euclidean error between the location of the fiducials and a linear least-squares fit through the stack.
+If the fiducials are pairwise, this represents the cumulative magnitude of the mean pairwise TRE vector.

+result.TRE_accumulated_vectors - Accumulated error in vector form for each section, in case the fiducials are pairwise.

+result.fittedpoints - The coordinates of the linear least-squares fit on each section, in case the fiducials extend through the entire series.

-result.RMSE: Pixelwise RMS error between each pair of sections computed within the area defined by the binary mask.
-An N-1 x 1 vector of RMSE values for N-1 pairs of sections.
+result.RMSE - Pixelwise RMS error between each pair of sections computed within the area defined by the binary mask.

-result.NCC: Pixelwise normalized cross correlation between each pair of sections computed within the area defined by the binary mask.
-An N-1 x 1 vector of NCC values for N-1 pairs of sections.
+result.NCC - Pixelwise normalized cross correlation between each pair of sections computed within the area defined by the binary mask.

-result.MI: Pixelwise mutual information between each pair of sections computed within the area defined by the binary mask.
-An N-1 x 1 vector of MI values for N-1 pairs of sections.
+result.MI - Pixelwise mutual information between each pair of sections computed within the area defined by the binary mask.

-result.NMI: Pixelwise normalized mutual information between each pair of sections computed within the area defined by the binary mask.
-An N-1 x 1 vector of NMI values for N-1 pairs of sections.
+result.NMI - Pixelwise normalized mutual information between each pair of sections computed within the area defined by the binary mask.

-result.Jaccard: Jaccard index between each pair of sections computed based on the area defined by the binary mask.
-An N-1 x 1 vector of Jaccard indices for N-1 pairs of sections.
+result.Jaccard - Jaccard index between each pair of sections computed based on the area defined by the binary mask.

-result.Zcontrast: GLCM-based scalar contrast value for the entire registered stack along the Z-direction.
+result.Zcontrast - GLCM-based scalar contrast value for the entire registered stack along the Z-direction.

-result.Zcorrelation: GLCM-based scalar correlation value for the entire registered stack along the Z-direction.
+result.Zcorrelation - GLCM-based scalar correlation value for the entire registered stack along the Z-direction.

-result.shrinkpercentage: Relative change in tissue area between original and post-registration binary masks.
+result.shrinkpercentage - Relative change in tissue area between original and post-registration binary masks.

 CONTACT:
 Kimmo Kartasalo